mhammond/pywin32/README.md

 -----

-This is the readme for the Python for Win32 (pywin32) extensions, which provides access to many of the Windows APIs from Python.
+This is the readme for the Python for Win32 (pywin32) extensions, which provides access to many of the Windows APIs from Python, including COM support.

-See [CHANGES.txt](https://github.com/mhammond/pywin32/blob/master/CHANGES.txt) for recent notable changes.
+See [CHANGES.txt](https://github.com/mhammond/pywin32/blob/main/CHANGES.txt) for recent notable changes.

+adodbapi's documentation can be found in: [adodbapi/readme.txt](https://github.com/mhammond/pywin32/blob/main/adodbapi/readme.txt)

+isapi's documentation can be found in: [isapi/README.txt](https://github.com/mhammond/pywin32/blob/main/isapi/README.txt)

 ## Docs